Editions for medieval canon law

 • Hostiensis, Commentaria (4 vol. Venetiis 1581), Ames Foundation, copy Houghton Library, Harvard University – the famous 13th-century commentary

-• Tractatus universi iuris (22 vol. in 29 parts, Venetiis 1584-1586); copy Harvard Law School, Harvard University Library – the largest collection of legal treatises published in the sixteenth century, alas now only accessible through licensed libraries, with an overview per volume of the authors and treatises
+• Tractatus universi iuris (22 vol. in 29 parts, Venetiis 1584-1586); copy Harvard Law School, Harvard University Library – the largest collection of legal treatises published in the sixteenth century, alas now only accessible through licensed libraries, with an overview per volume of the authors and treatises = see the page Medeival law for similar digitized sets and other copies of the TUI, also for repetitiones

 • Magnum Bullarium Romanum (…) (19 vol., Luxemburgi [=Geneva], 1727-1758), University Libraries, The Catholic University of America, Washington, DC – the volumes I-VIII contain papal bulls already earlier published as the Bullarium Romanum